xamarin/xamarin-macios/docs/website/mmp-errors.md

 #### MM0129: Debugging symbol file for '*' does not match the assembly and is ignored.

-The debugging symbols, either a .pdb (portable pdb only) or a .mdb file, for the specified assembly could not be loaded.
+The debugging symbols – either a .pdb (portable pdb only) or a .mdb file – for the specified assembly could not be loaded.

 This generally means the assembly is newer or older than the symbols.
 Since they do not match they cannot be used and the symbols are ignored.

 This warning won't affect the application being built, however you might not be able to debug it entirely (in particular the code from specified assembly).
 Also exceptions, stack traces and crash reports might be missing some information.

-Please report this issue to the publisher of the assembly package (e.g. nuget author) so this can be fixed in their future releases.
+Please report this issue to the publisher of the assembly package (e.g. NuGet author) so this can be fixed in their future releases.

 <a name="MM0130"></a>